International Day of the Girl: What it is and why it matters

 Health

-The World Health Organization estimates that 200 million girls and women alive today have undergone female genital mutilation (FGM).
-Three million girls are at risk of undergoing the procedure every year.
+At least 200 million girls and women alive today have undergone female genital mutilation (FGM).
 Most girls are cut before the age of 15.
-The practice often goes hand in hand with child marriage and contributes to a range of harmful health outcomes
+The practice often goes hand-in-hand with child marriage and contributes to a range of dangerous outcomes.

 According to the UNFPA, shame, stigma and misinformation surrounding menstruation undermine the well-being of girls, making them vulnerable to gender discrimination, child marriage, exclusion from school and community, violence, poverty and untreated health problems.